bvallambhotla/angularjs-form-generator/README.md

 # `angularjs-form-generator` — Generates forms on the fly :)

 This project is derived from angular-js seed project.
 This simply generates a form at runtime by reading from a configuration.
-Backed up by unit tests.
+Backed up by unit tests(in-progress).

 ## Getting Started